-- Following its Consultation Paper on 21 October 2021 the PRA published its Policy Statement PS24/21 'Implementation of Basel standards: Non-performing loan securitisations', which sets out the PRA's rules in respect of the implementation of prudential standards agreed by the Basel Committee on Banking Supervision (BCBS) for NPL securitisations. - Supervisory statement SS10/18 and the rules for calculating capital requirements on exposures to NPE securitisations took effect from Saturday 1 January 2022.
-It was further updated in April 2024 (here), and it will become effective from 1 November 2024 onwards.
+- Following its Consultation Paper on 21 October 2021 the PRA published its Policy Statement PS24/21 'Implementation of Basel standards: Non-performing loan securitisations', which sets out the PRA's rules in respect of the implementation of prudential standards agreed by the Basel Committee on Banking Supervision (BCBS) for NPL securitisations. - The updated SS10/18 and the rules for calculating capital requirements on exposures to NPE securitisations took effect from Saturday 1 January 2022.
+This will take effect in conjunction with any consequential amendments to the CRR by HM Treasury.